|2||Muyacho Kokuwajima, Tokushima|

 |6||Fuchumachi Hayahoshi, Toyama|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Kyoto air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Tokyo is currently 1.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|